hayaalsh/FCND-Motion-Planning/README.md

 grid_goal = (int(np.ceil(local_goal_north - north_offset)), int(np.ceil(local_goal_east - east_offset)))
 ```

-To run the code, you need to determin the goal position or else defult values will be used.
+To run the code, you need to determin the goal position or else defult values of lat = ?, log = ?, alt = ? will be used.
 ```
 python motion_planning.py --lat_goal <lat> --lon_goal <lon> --alt_goal <alt>
 ```
-The defult values are: lat = ?, log = ?, alt = ?.

 ### A* search with diagonal motion ###
 In `planning_utils.py`, the following was added to `valid_actions()` function after adding new action to `Action()` enum class to include diagonal motions on the grid that have a cost of sqrt(2)